 Is your church traditional or contemporary?

-We have members from all over the world.
-They bring with them a rich variety of denomination, traditions, and experiences.
-We work at worship services that reflect this diversity.
-We are bringing our community, God’s family together in worship.
 We sing a variety of old and new choruses, old and new hymns, even some traditional hymns sung to new tunes.
-Our service are a wonderful blend of Scripture readings, prayers, singing, congregational responses, and a morning message.
+Our services are a wonderful blend of Scripture readings, prayers, singing, congregational responses, and a morning message.